College of Media & Communication Career Center

 - Cover Letters Should Be Brief and Simple

 Hiring managers only glance at cover letters.
 They have tons of resumes to read and will select a few candidates for interviews.
-I recommend letters be approximately 3-4 paragraphs.
+Letters should be approximately three to four paragraphs.

 - Cover Letter Content